keycloak/keycloak-ui/cypress/WRITING_TESTS.md

 ### Test structure

 We have `keycloakBefore` that will navigate to the main page, control request errors and wait for the load to finish.
-Use `keycloakBeforeEach` to keep the keycloak cookie and stay logged in.
 You can then have multiple test or create a new `describe` block to setup some data for your test.

 ```typescript